SystemsApproach/security/authentication.rst

 weakness noted above.
 The freshness of Bob's reply to Alice is assured because it is a response to the challenge from Alice.

-Kerberos has undergone considerable development and standardization of the decades.
+Kerberos has undergone considerable development and standardization over the decades.
 It supports a choice of hash functions and secret-key ciphers, which has allowed it to evolve along with the standards for cryptographic algorithms.